tim-taylor/evobee/docs/evobee-config.md

 EvoBee configuration files are specified in JSON format.
 Two sample configuration files are provided in the root directory of the source code.
 These are named `evobee.cfg.json` and `evobee-test-simple.cfg.json`.
 These two files demonstrate different aspects of system configuration, and it is recommended to study both of them.

-These files are shown below, followed by the [Configuration-options](#configuration-options) section which gives further details of each available configuration option.
+These files are shown below, followed by the [Configuration options](#configuration-options) section which gives further details of each available configuration option.

 ### evobee.cfg.json sample configuration file